mattsolo1/django-react-start/README.md

 npm run build    # dev. build of client-side code  (use npm run build-prod to build the production version) npm run watch    # dev. auto-build on code change

-# open the site through a django endpoint (this generates the html and embeds a json bundle)
+# open the site through a django endpoint which generates the html and embeds a json bundle in the page
 open http://localhost:8000/hello
 ```